Instrumental/Instrumental.NET/README.md

 Or, download [Instrumental.dll](https://github.com/Instrumental/Instrumental.NET/releases/tag/v0.2.0).

-Visit [instrumentalapp.com](https://instrumentalapp.com) and create an account, then initialize the agent with your API key, found in the Docs section.
+Visit [instrumentalapp.com](https://instrumentalapp.com) and create an account, then initialize the agent with your API token, found in the Docs section.

 Simple Example
 ==============